industrial-edge/Performance-Analytics/docs/Installation.md

 Delay Select Screen:
 * Reachable via button “Simulate values” on each station
-* Select which step should be delayed
+* Select which step time should be delayed
 * When the step is selected, a random time between 0 and 10 seconds is added to the step

 ## Configure PLC Connections in Industrial Edge

-We switching now to the Edge part of this use case.
+We are now switching to the Edge part of this use case.
 Each of the following steps is done in the Industrial Edge system.
-We use S7 Connector at the Edge side to read data from the PLCs and provide the data.
-The data from the CPU are transferred via OPC UA, S7 and S7+.
-The data is sent via the S7 connector to the Databus, where the Data Service can use the informations.
+We use the S7 Connector at the Edge side to read data from the PLCs and provide the data.
+The data from the PLC are transferred via OPC UA, S7 and S7+.
+The data is sent via the S7 connector to the Databus, where the Data Service can use the information.
 In order to build this infrastructure, these apps must be configured correctly:

 * Databus
 * S7 Connector